wangjuanWHU/TCASLab/publications.md

 <hr>

+### 2025

+_I know what you MEME!
+Understanding and Detecting Harmful Memes with Multimodal Large Language Models_<br>
+Zhuang, Yong and Guo, Keyan and Wang, Juan and Jing, Yiheng and Xu, Xiaoyang and Yi, Wenzhe and Yang, Mengda and Zhao, Bo and Hu, Hongxin<br>
+The 2025 Network and Distributed System Security Symposium (NDSS'25), 2025

 ### 2024

+_GAN you see me? enhanced data reconstruction attacks against split inference_<br>
+Li, Ziang and Yang, Mengda and Liu, Yaxin and Wang, Juan and Hu, Hongxin and Yi, Wenzhe and Xu, Xiaoyang<br>
+Advances in Neural Information Processing Systems, 2024

+_A Stealthy Wrongdoer: Feature-Oriented Reconstruction Attack against Split Learning_<br>
+Xu, Xiaoyang and Yang, Mengda and Yi, Wenzhe and Li, Ziang and Wang, Juan and Hu, Hongxin and Zhuang, Yong and Liu, Yaxin<br>
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2024

 _Is Difficulty Calibration All We Need?
 Towards More Practical Membership Inference Attacks_<br>
 Yu, He and Boheng, Li and Yao, Wang and Mengda, Yang and Juan, Wang and Hongxin, Hu and Xingyu, Zhao<br>
 ACM Conference on Computer and Communications Security, 2024

-_A Stealthy Wrongdoer: Feature-Oriented Reconstruction Attack against Split Learning_<br>
-Xu, Xiaoyang and Yang, Mengda and Yi, Wenzhe and Li, Ziang and Wang, Juan and Hu, Hongxin and Zhuang, Yong and Liu, Yaxin<br>
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2024

-_GAN you see me? enhanced data reconstruction attacks against split inference_<br>
-Li, Ziang and Yang, Mengda and Liu, Yaxin and Wang, Juan and Hu, Hongxin and Yi, Wenzhe and Xu, Xiaoyang<br>
-Advances in Neural Information Processing Systems, 2024

 _Penetralium: Privacy-preserving and memory-efficient neural network inference at the edge_<br>
 Yang, Mengda and Yi, Wenzhe and Wang, Juan and Hu, Hongxin and Xu, Xiaoyang and Li, Ziang<br>
 Future Generation Computer Systems, 2024

+_rTPM: A Native Firmware-Based Trusted Platform Module for RISC-V_<br>
+Xibin Wang , Juan Wang , Jie Wang , Yang Xiaolin , Yunhao Jia , Delong Jiang , Yuqi Qiu , Mohan Liu , Zhidong Shen<br>
+2024 IEEE International Conference on High Performance Computing and Communications (HPCC), 2024

 ### 2023